The following sections provide advice and prerequisites for getting started with EJBCA development.

-- A supported application server
+- A supported application server (JBoss EAP or WildFly).

 What you need to know to develop EJBCA

-- Java Enterprise Edition, excluding message beans
+- Jakarta Enterprise (previous JEE) excluding message beans

 - Java Persistence API

 - Servlets, Java Server Faces (and still a little Java Server Pages)

 We are glad to accept patches.
 If you are not a committer in our Git, you can send us patches either in diff format (

 git diff), created with Eclipse, or pull requests.
 You can also send us complete files that you changed if only a few changes since we can view the diffs in Eclipse.